-A bridge loan is a short-term loan, also considered as an interim loan for an individual or business till the permanent financing or next step of financing is approved or obtained and when the next stage of financing is obtained, it could be used to pay back the bridge loan as well as other capitalization needs, if any.
+A Bridging loan is a short-term loan, also considered as an interim loan for an individual or business till the permanent financing or next step of financing is approved or obtained and when the next stage of financing is obtained, it could be used to pay back the bridging loan as well as other capitalization needs, if any.
 While bridging loans are arranged faster and requires lesser documentation than any other loan, they are relatively expensive than the conventional loans because of higher interest rates and shorter time period.

 Bridge loans are primarily used for property transactions and if you are planning to buy your new property before you could sell of your old one, bridging loans offer short-term access to money; however it comes with a high rate of interest.
 It is very beneficial when there is a gap between the sale and completion date of any sales or when you are planning to sell off your property after a renovation or if you want to buy something at an auction.
 These days bridging loans is getting popularity because banks and building societies are becoming reluctant to lend because of increasing financial crisis.
 Also, the processing time of conventional loan is more than that of bridging loan.